martyjapilado/martyjapilado.github.io/projects/Make-A-Meal-2:-A-Pretty-Thing-I-Helped-Make.md

   - HTML/CSS
 summary: Deloped a web app called Make-A-Meal, an app for recommending and creating easy to cook recipes based on user inputs.
 ---
-Link to the project: [Make A Meal 2.0](http://make-a-meal2.meteorapp.com/) toeirupewi
+Link to the project: [Make A Meal 2.0](http://make-a-meal2.meteorapp.com/)
 Project Info Page: [https://make-a-meal-2-0.github.io/](https://make-a-meal-2-0.github.io/) Github Project Page: [https://github.com/make-a-meal-2-0/mam2](https://github.com/make-a-meal-2-0/mam2)

 <h3>My Experiences in Developing This Project</h3>
 When looking at the project, I take into account the amount of UI design I had to do.
 I started off with having a vague idea of how to design these pages.
 It started with changing the background constantly early with a color of brown but then ending with a result with a color pallette.
 I also ended up having to learn how to deal with Simple Schemas in the project so that I would have a group of ingredients be displayed along with their corresponding recipe cards and pages.
-Communication wasn't that bad between team members as all of us managed to pull our own efforts into this project.
+Communication wasn't that bad between team members as all of us managed to put in our own efforts into this project.
 <img src = "https://make-a-meal-2-0.github.io/images/landingpagev3.png">

 <h3>Oh yeah, I really should have done that...</h3>